thomasjohns/tnl/README.md

 ## TNL Concepts
 Right now header and value transforms must exist inside a named `transform` block, and inside `headers` and `values` blocks.
 This is temporary.
-In the future the program above wll be able to be expressed as:
+In the future the program above will be able to be expressed as:
 ```
 'date' -> 'Year'
 'name' -> 'Title'